arn-the-long-beard/seed-routing/README.md

 ### Quickest way to use it

+Install the alpha cli for generating file from Route enum :

+`cargo install proto_seeder`

+In the route of your project :

+`proto_seeder ./src/lib.rs`

+This will generate for you :

+- local views.
+- guards.
+- sub modules with their content.
+- init with payload.
+- empty Model.
+- empty Message.
+- update.
+- view.

+Please give feedback there

 Here is an experimental cli : https://github.com/arn-the-long-beard/proto-seeder

-The cli can be used to generate views, guards and submodules.

-It is still very experimental and it needs to be published.
+It is still very experimental and it needs more inputs to get better.

 ### Router life cycle